harshit2997/Standard-and-Chaotic-Firefly-Algorithm/README.md

 **main_cfa_cont_2.m** - Chaotic FA with Logistic map applied on the light absorption coefficient and randomization parameter.

-The Booth, Goldstien-Price, Levi N.13, Griewank, Sphere function are also implemented in separate files to be used as the objective function.
+The Booth, Goldstien-Price, Levi N.13, Griewank, Sphere, simple modulo function are also implemented in separate files to be used as the objective function.